usnistgov/REFPROP-manager/README.md

 ## In C++11

-See the example in ``test/test.cpp``.
-You MUST use CMake to ensure that all dependencies are properly included.
-A sample call to generate the project and run the example would be:
+See the example in the folder ``test/test.cpp``.
+You MUST use CMake to build to ensure that all dependencies are properly included.
+A sample command line to generate the project and run the example would be:

 ```
 git clone --recursive https://github.com/usnistgov/REFPROP-manager